Amplitudes/amplitudes/_pages/workguidelines.md

 Most of the summary can  be copy-pasted from the previous week;
 feel free to do so.
-If it takes you more than 10 minutes to do each week, you're probably overdoing it.
+If it takes you more than 10 minutes to do each week, you'r overdoing it.

 ----

-Weekly summaries should be filed *weekly*, and generally by the same time each week, as long as you let JJ know when that is (e.g. by Friday 5pm; or by Monday noon; or...)
+Members should file summaries  *weekly*, and generally by the same time each week.
+Let JJ know when to expect them (e.g. by Friday 5pm; or by Monday noon; or...)

 If you are taking time off, then note that in advance and don't submit weekly reports during that period.

 If work-related travel is coming up, please submit a report BEFORE the travel and AFTER the travel.

 ## Travel

 * Get permission from JJ before booking any travel over €200.
-  Under €200, "lazy consensus" can be applied, meaning email him and default is "yes" unless he raises an objection within 3 working days.
+  Under €200, assume "lazy consensus", meaning email him and default is "yes" unless he raises an objection within 3 working days.
   If the travel is more urgent, mention "urgent" in the email subject.

-* Travel should be booked 15 days in advance in order to be reimbursable.
+* Book travel 15 days in advance for it be reimbursable.

-* To get reimbursed for trips, contact Sylvie with your reimbursement request and please CC JJ on the e-mail.
+* Contact Sylvie with your reimbursement request and please CC  JJ on the e-mail.

 ## Orders

-The group money is to be used for support of our research goals; so, JJ will tend to consider requests to buy research tangibles (computers, books, etc.) favorably .
-Please sketch out the need in a sentence, price things out roughly, and identify alternatives (more and/or less expensive).
+JJ approves most research tangibles (computers, books, etc.).
+Please motivate, price things out roughly, and identify alternatives.

 Under €1800,